Git Reset: Use With Caution

 commits ahead.
 You decide to go back to the last commit on the remote repo, so

-you run git reset commit-hash-here
+you run git reset commit-hash-here.

 As this great article or this great Stackoverflow post explains, `git reset` will do one of three things.

-is about destroying changes you don’t like.
+As you can see, reset is about destroying changes you don’t like.
 But wait a

 minute: git means never having to say you’re sorry!

-, and hopefully you’re not because you always
+If you’re not working on master, and hopefully you’re not because you always

 create a new branch and then switch to it because you’re an awesome programmer,